Hahn Airport: Losses and ownership transfers

 In 2003, the airport reported a loss of €17 million, compared to €20 million in 2002.

 In 2007, Etihad Cargo switched its German freighter services from Frankfurt International airport to Frankfurt-Hahn airport.

 Effective 1 January 2009, Fraport sold its 65% interest in the airport to the government of Rhineland-Palatinate for the symbolic price of €1.
 The airport had been losing money and Fraport did not want to continue to fund losses.
 The transaction increased the stake owned by the government to 82.5%.

 Also in 2009, a cargo flight departing from Hahn using the Antonov 225 made the world record for the heaviest single piece of air cargo, a 189.98 tonne generator for a Fossil-fuel power station in Armenia.

 In 2013, Etihad Cargo, a major customer of the airport, announced the relocation of its cargo operations from Hahn to Frankfurt Airport.

-In January 2014, the airport announced it had accumulated debts of €125 million while passenger and cargo traffic were decreasing.
-The same year, the government pledged €80 million to the airport so that it would avoid bankruptcy.
+By January 2014, the airport had accumulated debts of €125 million while passenger and cargo traffic were decreasing.
+The government pledged €80 million to the airport to avoid bankruptcy.

 In February 2014, security staff at the airport initiated a strike action.

-In the summer of 2014, Ryanair reduced capacity on several routes for and removed 3 of 9 aircraft based at the airport.
+In the summer of 2014, Ryanair reduced capacity on several routes and removed 3 of 9 aircraft based at the airport.

 In March 2015, Yangtze River Express, the largest freight customer of the airport with 4 cargo destinations and accounting for 50,000 of the airport's 130,000 tons of annual volume, announced it would cease its cargo operations at Frankfurt–Hahn Airport in favor of Munich Airport.
 Months earlier, Qatar Airways and Aeroflot had also ceased their cargo operations at the airport.

 In June 2016, the cargo subsidiary of Air France–KLM announced it would shut down its cargo reloading point at the airport, which was used to collect freight and transfer it to Paris by truck.
-In August 2016, RAF-Avia from Latvia announced basing two aircraft at the airport to operate ad-hoc charter flights.

 Also in June 2016, the government of Rhineland-Palatinate announced the sale of its 82.5% interest in the airport to Shanghai Yiqian Trading Company.
 However, the deal fell apart a month later after the buyer failed to get approval to make the payment.